 In 1996, Hauer was named first Director of the Office of Emergency Management for the City of New York by Mayor Rudolf Giuliani.
 New York became the first city to develop a bioterrorism response plan and to do large-scale bioterrorism exercises.
 Hauer and his staff in New York City also developed the concept of

 He is a Visiting Professor at the Defence Academy of the United Kingdom/Cranfield University He was an assistant professor in the School of Public Health & Health Services and the School of Medicine at George Washington University.

 Dr. Hauer is currently an Associate Editor of the Journal of Special Operations and on the Board of Directors of the World Association for Disaster and Emergency Medicine.

 Hauer developed the first technique for re-infusing blood lost by patients following cardiac surgery while a graduate student at Johns Hopkins.
 He served on the faculty of the Northeastern University Paramedic Program and was a teaching assistant in the physiology labs for first-and fourth-year students at Harvard Medical School.
-Hauer has also served as a volunteer firefighter in Ridgefield, Connecticut, and was a captain in the U.S. Army Reserve assigned to the Walter Reed Army Institute of Research.
+He has coauthored forty-six (46) publications, a book, and two (2) monographs.

 Back to Top